XanaduAI/strawberryfields/doc/introduction/remote.rst

 * You can use :class:`~.ops.BipartiteGraphEmbed` to embed a bipartite graph on the GBS chip.
-Note, however, that the decomposed squeezing values depends on the graph structure, so only bipartite graphs that result in equal squeezing on all modes can currently be executed on currently available chips.
+Note, however, that the decomposed squeezing values depends on the graph structure, so only bipartite graphs that result in equal squeezing on all modes can be executed on currently available chips.

 Before sending the program to the cloud platform to be executed, however, Strawberry Fields must **compile** the program to match the physical architecture or layout of the photonic chip.